jamierpond/madea.blog/yapi/why-another-client.md

 **Limitations**

-* HTTP-only.
-* Linear execution model.
-* Optimized for regression tests, not workflows.
+* HTTP-only, no gRPC, TCP, WebSockets.
+* 'DS(m)L' weird hand-rolled domain specific markup language for defining requests. *(Insert @theprimagen pronouncing it 'dismal')*

 **Why this matters now**
 Hurl is the closest existing tool to treating requests as code.
 But modern systems are rarely single-protocol or single-step.
 Once you need gRPC, raw sockets, or stateful workflows, you leave its design envelope.

 ---